KintCark/Mediapipe-Convert-Termux/README.md

-Hey I have Great News!
-I fixed it! now when u Install pip not pipx u need to put --break-system-packages at the end of each pip installation packages u can look at step >2 for example the mediapipe converter works now;) 😉
+update I fixed the ckpt convert.py it now will add missing state_dict to t b e ckpt. so now if u download a pickletensor u can convert it to mediapipe. thx to chatgpt 4o

-Update:if u use a mediapipe converter you will sometimes get a complete conversion but it will have 3 files missing alpha_cumprod,alpha_cumprod_prev,and beta.bin download the required preview zip and paste the 3 files in your converted mediapipe model folder.
+if u use a mediapipe converter you will sometimes get a complete conversion but it will have 3 files missing alpha_cumprod,alpha_cumprod_prev,and beta.bin download the required preview zip and paste the 3 files in your converted mediapipe model folder.